Monthlyaway/intellirewrite/README.md

 # Show details of a specific task
 python -m intelli_rewrite.cli show-task task_id

+# Delete a task using the first 6 digits of its ID
+python -m intelli_rewrite.cli delete-task 123456
 ```

 For more details, please refer to the manual page: